lrnselfreliance/wrolpi/README.md

     * SD card
     * External USB hard drive
     * Power supply and cables
-    * WiFi USER device such as a phone, tablet, or laptop.
+    * Wi-Fi USER device such as a phone, tablet, or laptop.
 2. A WROLPi instance should consume a minimal amount of electricity during WROL event.
 It is expected power will be scarce when WROLPi is needed most.